cceckman/sarah-connor/notes/notes.md

 The CallGraphSCC pass doesn't have to label anything, but when we analyze each function, we can get the cached result from its parent CGSCC.

+...no, we can't.
+We can only get a result from an outer analysis if the pass is "cached and immutable", and the LazyCallGraph is not.

+We could do a module pass, or a CGSCC pass; if we are careful to invalidate the outer pass when the inner object is transformed.
+Maybe that's OK?

+Or:
+- Function-level analysis produces a "contingent" result; either:
+  - I have this result, regardless of anything
+  - I am Terminates _if_ all of these functions are Terminates

+  So the Function analysis is strictly local; can be handled by an inner proxy.
+  And it doesn't depend on the CGSCC analysis.

+- The outer result (e.g. Module) gets the Function-local results, and the CG results, and "completes" the analysis for each function.
+  Invalidation naturally falls out by referring to the inner analyses (CG analysis and Function analysis).

 ## Dependencies